petersembi/Blog_App_NextJs/README.md

-This is a Blog App, created on Next Js.
+This is a responsive Blog App, created on Next Js, Typescript, and Tailwind CSS.

 ## Getting Started